FraLaz1971/sumean/README.md

 ## Troubleshooting
 In the simpler case, we're supposing the gcc compiler executable can be called with the following instruction:
-`gcc sumean.c -o sumean`
+`gcc sumean.c -o sumean` ,
-That implies somewhere in the list of the PATH environment variable is included a path to a folder containing the gcc executable file or a link to it.
+which implies that somewhere in the list of the PATH environment variable is included a path to a folder containing the gcc executable file or a link to it.
 In the simpler case for Microsoft Windows the gcc .exe file or a link to it would be called gcc.exe .
 Modern mingw32-gcc release have that filename called